Skip to content

 plot_pdf

-plot_pdf(data: array = None, num_points: int = 100, ax: Axes = None)
+plot_pdf(data: ndarray = None, num_points: int = 100, ax: Axes = None, show: bool = True)

 Parameters: